Universite-Gustave-Eiffel/NoiseModelling/Docs/Noise_Map_From_OSM_Tutorial.rst

   - Noise Modelling use metric projections, please identifies a local projection for your area of interest and its SRID
   - Inform the target projection identifier field with the corresponding SRID
   - Enter the path to the file map.osm
-  - Check all check box
+  - Select OsmToInputData box then click on the green button

 .. warning::
    The current import script from open street map can produce geometries incompatible with NoiseModelling.
 If an area is a problem try to reduce the area.
 A much more robust version of this script will be available soon.